 Take a Free Basic Life Support Practice tests and prepare yourself for the official BLS certification exam.

 Frequently Asked Questions about Basic Life Support Training

 How effective is bystander Cardiopulmonary Resuscitation?

 Research has shown that bystander Cardiopulmonary Resuscitation improves the patient survival rate.
 In 2014, data showed that nearly 45 percent of cardiac arrest victims whose incidents occurred outside of a hospital survived when a bystander performed CPR.

 How Frequently Does a BLS Certification Need to be Renewed?

 A BLS certification renewal needs to be done every two years.
-This may seem repetitive to some healthcare provider and professionals, but the BLS recertification help ensures that you have the necessary knowledge base and that you are also informed about any changes in the American Heart Association guidelines.
+This may seem repetitive to some healthcare provider and professionals, but the online BLS recertification help ensures that you have the necessary knowledge base and that you are also informed about any changes in the American Heart Association guidelines.